markatwork1/Firstdrafts/Uniswap Weekly Update 10-12-21.md

 - "The purpose of this proposal is to initiate the process of building a KPI option using UMA’s battle tested EMP contracts in order for the Uniswap Community Treasury (or anyone that wants to) to mint KPI options using $UNI as collateral to purchase stablecoins from the community."[^1]

 [^1]: Uniswap, "Uniswap Governance", *https://gov.uniswap.org/t/proposal-discussion-community-treasury-divestment-and-risk-mitigation-using-uma-kpi-options/15162*, gov.uniswap.org, November 21st, 2021.
-November 24th, 2021
+December 9th, 2021

 ### Live Votes